 But this one is officially released by Google and they are promising regular updates.
 Google Chrome OS in general does not need an antivirus as it automatically gets updated in the background quite frequently.

-We knew Google cannot just release a Chrome OS for everyone without a caveat.
-Yes like Cloudready OS previously, Chrome OS Flex does not come with the Play Store.
-It does not yet support Android Apps and games.
+We knew Google cannot just release a Chrome OS available to everyone without a caveat.
+Yes like Cloudready OS previously, Chrome OS Flex does not come with the Google Play Store.
+And It also does not support Android Apps and games even through 3rd Party website downloads.

 Android Phone Integration